omeka/omeka-s-enduser/docs/admin-dashboard.md

 In addition to the left-hand navigation present on all pages (see below), the admin dashboard presents users with two boxes: **Manage Resources** and **Manage Sites**.

 The **Manage Resources** box displays the following resources with their total count: [Items](content/items.md), [Item Sets](content/item-sets.md), [Vocabularies](content/vocabularies.md), and [Resource Templates](content/resource-template.md).
-Clicking on the label of the Resource will take you to the browse page; clicking the Plus button to the right of the label will take you to the add page for that resource type.
+Clicking on the label of the Resource will take you to the browse page; clicking the plus-symbol button to the right of the label will take you to the add page for that resource type.

 ![Close up of manage resources and manage sites boxes](files/admindashmanage.png)